 For new freelancers getting started today or those looking to take their freelancing careers to the next level, establishing credibility must be a top priority.
 Though the COVID-19 pandemic drastically changed the nature of work over the last few years, the fundamentals of credibility remain the same – delivering consistent, high-quality work and forging genuine, trust-based relationships.

 The outbreak of the COVID-19 pandemic has thrust the world of business into a period of tangible uncertainty, with remote-based freelance work becoming increasingly popular across a range of industries.

-But how can businesses make informed decisions around freelance work, and how can those freelancers actually succeed in a crowded marketplace?
-In the latest of our remote interviews, Ciaran Connolly caught up with Katie Harrington, Director of Harrington Communications and Content to talk about this subject and more.
+But how can businesses make informed decisions around freelance work, and how can freelancers stand out in a crowded marketplace?
+In the latest of our remote Business Leaders series, Ciaran Connolly caught up with Katie Harrington, Director of Harrington Communications and Content to talk about this subject and more.

 Merging PR with Content Marketing

 “We start off with content strategy, sitting down with the client, figuring out what is best before going on to actually create that content for them.
 Then there’s the promotion and distribution side of things – some clients may be better suited to social media, for example, whilst other brands will prefer something internal.
-It’s about taking it through that whole cycle,” she explains.
+It’s about taking it through that whole cycle.”